Admission Requirements for International Students

 Note, academic programs that are no longer accepting new applications are listed on the Closed Program webpage.

 Transfer applicants are students who have earned college course credit after graduating high school/secondary school.
 You are welcome to transfer to UC at any point in time to continue your degree with us.

-Accelerated College English Program
+Accelerated College English (ACE) Program

 Other Student Types

 - If you want to pursue a master's degree or higher, UC's Graduate School will help you through the application process.

 - Get more information about Deferred Action for Childhood Arrivals (DACA) students at Cincinnati.

 - Located just outside of the city of Cincinnati, UC's Blue Ash and Clermont campuses are a nice alternative to UC main campus.